Everything you need to know...

 Additional course costs

-Additional costs for Engineering courses (PDF, 275.6KB)Legal information
+Additional costs for School of Engineering and Built Environment (PDF, 142.7KB)Legal information

 Any offer of a place to study is subject to your acceptance of the University’s Terms and Conditions and Student Regulations.